uQr/cordova-docs/tips-and-workarounds/general/README.md

 6. See if the plugin causing problems has transitioned to npm as a part of the Cordova [repository transition](http://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html) and therefore has a new ID.
 You could have multiple copies of the same plugin installed (ex: both org.apache.cordova.camera and cordova-plugin-camera) or an outdated version of the plugin with bugs.
 Check the "Installed" tab of the config.xml designer for duplicates and consult [this article for information](#plugin-npm) on why the plugin ID may have changed and how to get an updated version of the plugin.

 7. When using a plugin from GitHub, check the "Installed" tab of the config.xml designer to see if the version number ends in "-dev".
 If so, this may not be a stable version of the plugin.
-You can follow [this proceedure](#plugin-github) to download an earlier release of the plugin to see if the problem goes away.
+You can follow [this procedure](#plugin-github) to download an earlier release of the plugin to see if the problem goes away.
 Even if the plugin version does not end in "-dev" it may be worth trying a previous release to see if the problem you are encountering is new.

 8. If a plugin update doesn't solve the issue, try these steps to eliminate other factors:
 	1. Create a fresh project and see if the problem reproduces.